 Our vision is to be known as one of the world’s quirkiest festivals, famous for the Australian Dunny Derby and an icon for Outback Queensland.

-We are a biannual event organised by the Outback Festival Inc.; is a not-for-profit incorporated association supported by a small army of volunteers.
+We are a biennial event organised by the Outback Festival Inc.; is a not-for-profit incorporated association supported by a small army of volunteers.